-- Select the movie you wish to edit and press SET. - See Viewing Movies (p.
-109). - 2 Select $\bowtie$ (Edit) using $\triangleleft$ or $\triangleright$ on the multicontroller and press SET. - The movie editing panel and the movie editing bar appear. - 3 Select an editing method using $\blacktriangle$ or $\blacktriangledown$ on the multicontroller. - Solution : Deletes frames in the first half of the movie - Deletes frames in the second half of the movie - S : Reverts to the movie replay panel
+- Select the movie you wish to edit and press SET.
+See Viewing Movies (p.
+109). - Select (Edit) using or on the multicontroller and press SET.

+The movie editing panel and the movie editing bar appear.

+- Select an editing method using ▲ or ▼ on the multicontroller. - Deletes frames in the first half of the movie - Deletes frames in the second half of the movie - Es : Reverts to the movie replay panel

-4 Select the range you wish to edit using I or ► on the multicontroller.
+Select the range you wish to edit using✓ or ➤ on the multicontroller.

-5 Select $\square$ (play) using $\blacktriangle$ or $\checkmark$ on the multicontroller and press SET.

-- The temporarily edited movie will start playing. - The movie will pause if you press SET while it is playing.
+- 5 Select ▶ (play) using ▲ or ▼ on the multicontroller and press SET. - The temporarily edited movie will start playing. - The movie will stop if you press SET while it is playing.